mitric-lab/programming_theochem/src/00-preface/02-getting_started.md

     - lightweight and easy to configure

 - [Visual Studio Code](https://code.visualstudio.com)
-    - one of the most used editors despite its lightweightness
+    - one of the most used editors despite its lightweight
     - almost all features of an IDE although it is officially not one

 - [PyCharm](https://www.jetbrains.com/de-de/pycharm/)